-The principal activity of the Group is developing treatments for acute and chronic inflammation, specifically through the inhibition of the complement and leukotriene pathways.
-Each of these systems has scientifically well-supported causative roles in the diseases being targeted by the Company.
+The principal activity of the Group is developing advanced therapies for autoimmune and inflammatory diseases, specifically through the inhibition of the complement and leukotriene pathways.
+Each of these systems has scientifically well-supported causative roles in the diseases the Company is targeting.
 Management believes that blocking early mediators of inflammation will prevent initiation and continual amplification of the processes that cause certain diseases.